oat-sa/taohub-articles/forge/QTI-in-TAO.md

 Composite items created with the item authoring tool - the QTI Creator - generate [generalized response processing](http://www.imsglobal.org/question/qtiv2p1/imsqti_infov2p1.html#section10085) rules based on the standard templates.
 Basically, generalized response processing rules are all response rules applied to response processing that are not the 3 standard response templates.
 A generalized response processing rule is made of response conditions (if, then, else) and [expressions](http://www.imsglobal.org/question/qtiv2p1/imsqti_infov2p1.html#element10569).

-Although the QTI Creator does not currently allow generalized response rule definition, the QTI Player can process any response processing rule and expression.
-This means that you can import QTI 2.1 items with any qti valid response rules you want into TAO and run them in TAO.
+Although the QTI Creator does not allow generalized response rule definition, the QTI Player can process any response processing rule and expression.
+This means you can import QTI 2.1 items with any QTI valid response rules you want into TAO and run them in TAO.